Believe me when I say, a happy relationship is IMPOSSIBLE without trust and commitment. Don’t believe me? Keep reading.

 Early Experiences of Security

-Secure: Your caregivers were responsive, caring, and emotionally available.
-All emotions were welcome and you felt supported.
-As a result, you see yourself as worthy of love and view others as trustworthy and willing to commit to you.
-Due to this, you view relationships as workable and are open to learning how to be a better partner or patiently teaching your partner how to be a better lover to you.
+Because to this, you view relationships as workable.
+You’re open to learning how to be a better partner or patiently teaching your partner how to be a better lover to you.
 In conflict, you openly share your disappointment and ask for support from your partner in a gentle way.

 For the house to stand the test of time, both partners have to be committed to repairing, working through issues, making time for play and connection, and truly caring about each other.